0dysseas/news-indicator/README.md

 # Application Indicator for Ubuntu Unity / Gnome / Xfce

 Application Indicator (system tray icon) that accesses, retrieves and displays the latest news from top media outlets.

-New sources and blogs can be found/updated at the /assets/news_sources.txt file.
+News sources and blogs can be found/updated at the /assets/news_sources.txt file.

 # Usage